 Once you are ready to serve it just take it from the freezer to the refrigerator overnight or if you are in a hurry thaw in your microwave for a couple minutes at a time.

-This sauce has saved me on multiple occasions when Bibi refused to eat veggies, the soft texture is so approachable for her so we serve it with a little bit of pasta, which she can eat so much of.
+This sauce has saved me on multiple occasions when Bibi refused to eat veggies, the soft texture is so approachable for her so we serve it with a little bit of pasta or these baby led weaning turkey and veggie meatballs, which she can eat so much of.
 It’s delicious and healthy, and super easy to put together.
 I hope you and your LO will enjoy it as well.

 - 6 Roma tomatoes, quartered